6.7.11

 TOYAH: I didn’t wear hats, I just had big hair!

-JULIE: I’ve seen some pictures of you – some newer pictures where you’ve got like a big headdress?
+JULIE: I’ve seen some newer pictures of you where you’ve got like a big headdress?

-Oh, well yeah, in recent years I’ve had kind of quite big headdresses on but 30 years ago I just had bright pink hair and it was massive!
+TOYAH: Oh, well in recent years I’ve had quite big headdresses on but 30 years ago I just had bright pink hair and it was massive!
 It was bigger than me!
 (Julie laughs) I’m not a very tall person but my hair would stand up about two feet!
-So I’m kind of used that kind of expression.
+So I’m used that kind of expression

 JULIE: You’ve always had fabulous hair.
-Did you colour it - did you cultivate your look already when you were in school still?
+Did you cultivate your look already when you were in school still?

-TOYAH: Oh yes!
+TOYAH: Oh, yes!
 I was your typical rebel in school.
 Pretty soft by today’s standards but I went to a religious all girl school.
-It was Church of England, very very strict.
-We weren’t allowed to talk to boys if we were in school uniform so I started dying my hair when I was about 14.
+It was Church of England school, very strict.
+We weren’t allowed to talk to boys if we were in school uniform.
+I started dying my hair when I was about 14

-I had blue hair and then I had yellow and green hair, then I moved onto pink which is far more flattering.
+I had blue hair and then I had yellow and green hair, then I moved onto pink, which is far more flattering.
 But I was doing it at a time when people weren’t really doing that.
-It was considered so outrageous that taxi’s wouldn’t pick me and take me home, buses wouldn’t let me on the bus.
-People really had a problem with me.
+It was considered so outrageous that taxi’s wouldn’t pick me and take me home, bus drivers wouldn’t let me on the bus.
+People really had a problem with me

 JULIE: So this is really before the onset of punk rock?